FPGAArcade/replay_webdocs/docs/guide/replay1/daughterboard/software.md

 #chb_mount = "small060.hdf",0
 ```

-We will specify the hdf file we want auto mounted as the
+This defines two channels, "a" which is used for mounting floppy disks and "b"
+where fixed hard-disks are defined.
+Floppies will be mounted at run time via
+the OSD, whilst the hard-disk can be automounted.
+To do this specify the hdf
-master hdd, your changed FILES section should look like:
+file as the master (0) hdd, your changed FILES section should look like:

 ```
 [FILES]